 I'm a food-obsessed advocate, journalist, and future lawyer.

-I wake up in the morning excited to make the world a better and more delicious place.
+I've spent my career working to make the world a better place to work and eat.
 I think good listening, sharp storytelling, and smart policy-making will get us there.
-I'm currently in my second year of studying civil and common law at McGill University in my hometown of Montreal.
-I also have a Masters in Food Systems from NYU and an honours degree in multimedia journalism from Emerson College, a stack of cookbooks, and over six years of journalism and communications experience.
+I'm in my second year of studying civil and common law at McGill University.
+I also have a Masters in Food Systems from NYU and an honours degree in multimedia journalism from Emerson College, a stack of cookbooks, and over six years of communications experience.

-In my spare time, I cook and deliver meals to Montreal community members in need; ride my bike, snowboard, and hike, depending on the weather; practice yoga and meditation; and host giant dinner parties for friends and their friends.
+In my free time, I cook and deliver meals to community members; ride my bike, snowboard, and hike, depending on the weather; practice yoga and meditation; and host giant dinner parties.